-There is one fundamental problem with using OEE across your company – whether that be products, machines, lines, or departments – unless all of the conditions are the exact same, the numbers cannot be used for comparison.
+There is one fundamental problem with using OEE across your company – whether that be products, machines, lines, or departments – unless all of the conditions are the exact same, the numbers cannot be used for comparison, as we touched on in the paragraph above.
 The odds of every single line producing the same product under the same conditions are extremely small.
 Different factors contribute to different numbers.
 So, then why use world-class OEE as a universal benchmark?

 Considering that OEE is different for the reason mentioned above, it is also different for each company, industry, and country.
 For a metric that was established in Japan in the automotive industry, it could have different weights in a plastics manufacturer in Canada.

 You’re probably now wondering, yeah, I get what you’re saying, but do you have examples to back it up?
 Yes, yes we do.

 If your performance is 100%, availability is 100%, but the quality of the product produced is 85%, are you considered world-class?
 What if you are not capacity constrained and don’t have to produce every minute of every day so technically, your plant is down, are you not world-class?

 What if you’re running at 85% availability yet never doing never preventive maintenance on the machines to get to that “world-class” metric of 85%, are you considered world-class then?

 As you can see, world-class OEE is really problematic.
 Manufacturers are led to believe 85% is the ultimate goal, regardless of the reason why.
 It compels companies to further manipulate OEE to reach that holy grail of a metric (think of world-class OEE as the leprechaun of manufacturing – it doesn’t really exist) without really trying to solve problems and improve the process.